 Plus, the number of convictions ALONE provides your guidelines for determining felony vs misdemeanor criminality and the loss of driving privileges by either suspension, revocation, or disqualification at Georgia DDS.

 Any conviction for impaired driving in GA is permanent, and not subject to record restriction or expunction.
 Even juvenile offender DUI adjudications in Georgia can be seen on GCIC computers by law enforcement officers.
 Plus, every DUI disposition is recorded within the Georgia Department of Driver Safety (commonly called “the Georgia DMV”).

-When a Prosecutor sees a prior conviction for driving under the influence, this can negatively affect your chances for obtaining a negotiated plea to a lesser traffic offense in a new Georgia DUI arrest.
-Additionally, strict rules apply to drivers’ license reinstatement in Georgia, and no shortcuts exist for getting reinstated after a DUI-DWI.
+When a Prosecutor sees a prior conviction for driving under the influence, this can negatively affect your chances of obtaining a negotiated plea to a lesser traffic offense in a new Georgia DUI arrest.
+Additionally, strict rules apply to driver’s license reinstatement in Georgia, and no shortcuts exist for getting reinstated after a DUI-DWI.

-Insofar as potential employers finding your criminal history or a prior D.U.I. conviction, some offer their customers “deep search” capability and some do not.
-Companies like Uber and Lyft require job applicants to sign an authorization for the ride share companies to conduct the type of searches that will reveal a drunken driving conviction.
+Insofar as potential employers find your criminal history or a prior D.U.I. conviction, some offer their customers a “deep search” capability and some do not.
+Companies like Uber and Lyft require job applicants to sign an authorization for the ride-share companies to conduct the type of searches that will reveal a drunken driving conviction.
 As opposed to some states like California, Georgia laws permit such criminal records to be reviewed.